-Investments in securities, include \$165,000 principal, 4.5%, 1977 Republic of Cuba bonds purchased for \$63,038.
+Investments in securities include \$165,000 principal, 4.5%, 1977 Republic of Cuba bonds purchased for \$63,038.
 The bonds were listed on the New York Stock Exchange and had been trading in default since 1960.
 A "regulatory halt" on trading was imposed by the New York Stock Exchange in July 1995 and trading in the bonds was suspended as of December 28, 2006.
 The New York Stock Exchange has stated that following the suspension of trading, application will be made to the Securities and Exchange Commission to delist the issue.
-As of December 31, 2010, the position was valued at \$0 by the Board of Directors, which approximates the bonds' fair value.
+As of December 31, 2012, the position was valued at \$0 by the Advisor and approved by the Board of Directors, which approximates the bonds' fair value.

-Investments in securities also include 45,000 shares of Xcelera, Inc., 20 shares of Ceramica Carabobo Class AADR, 895 shares of Siderurgica Venezolana Sivensa, S.A.
+Investments in securities also include 250,000 shares of Admiralty Holding Company, 20 shares of Ceramica Carabobo Class A ADR, 700 shares of Cuban Electric Company, 895 shares of Siderurgica Venezolana Sivensa, S.A.
 ADR, 79 shares of Siderurgica Venezolana Sivensa S.A.
-Series B, and 100,000 shares of Cuba Business Development.
-As of December 31, 2010, the positions were valued at \$0 by the Board of Directors, which approximates their fair value.
+Series B, 500,000 shares of Cuba Business Development and 70,348 shares of Waterloo Investment Holdings Ltd. As of December 31, 2012, the positions were valued at \$0 by the Advisor and approved by the Board of Directors, which approximates their fair value.

-Two of the Fund's holdings are currently segregated and restricted from transfer because they appear on the OFAC list.
-These securities are: \$165,000 principal value Republic of Cuba, 4.5%, 1977 in default with a fair value of \$0, and 700 shares of Cuban Electric Company with a fair value of \$67.
+Two of the Fund's holdings are currently segregated and restricted from transfer.
+These securities are: \$165,000 principal value 1977 Republic of Cuba bonds, 4.5% in default with a fair value of \$0, and 700 shares of Cuban Electric Company with a fair value of \$0.
+In addition, Cuba Business Development is current subject to a merger into Fuego Enterprises Inc. New shares of Fuego Enterprises Inc. received by the Fund pursuant to the merger are expected to be restricted from trading for a period of time following the conversion.